 We currently generate minimal commercial revenue from the sale of our approved products and we may never be able to successfully commercialize a product candidate.
-We cannot guarantee that we, Corium, or any other collaborators will be able to successfully develop, manufacture or commercialize our approved products, or product candidates, if approved, or that we will ever receive any future payments under the AZSTARYS License Agreement or the APADAZ License Agreement.
+We cannot guarantee that we, Corium, or any other collaborators will be able to successfully develop, manufacture or commercialize our approved products, or product candidates, if approved, or that we will ever receive any future payments under the AZSTARYS License Agreement.
+Despite the FDA's approval of OLPRUVA for oral suspension in the U.S. for the treatment of certain patients with UCDs, the product may not gain market acceptance among physicians, key opinion leaders, healthcare payors, patients and the medical community.

-We have invested substantially all of our internal discovery and development efforts and much of our financial resources in the development of our proprietary LAT ® platform technology, the identification of potential product candidates and the development of our product candidates.
+We have invested substantially all of our internal discovery and development efforts and much of our financial resources in the development of our proprietary LAT® platform technology, the identification of potential product candidates and the development of our product candidates.
 Our ability to generate revenue from our approved products and any of our product candidates, if approved, will depend heavily on their successful development and eventual commercialization.
 The success of our approved products and any of our product candidates will depend on several factors, including:

-- successful completion of preclinical studies and requisite clinical trials; - successful completion and achievement of endpoints in our clinical trials; - demonstration that the risks involved with our approved products and any of our product candidates are outweighed by the benefits; - successful development of our manufacturing processes for our approved products and for any of our product candidates, including entering into and maintaining arrangements with third-party manufacturers; - successful completion of an FDA preapproval inspection of the facilities used to manufacture any of our product candidates for which we may submit an NDA; - receipt of timely marketing approvals from applicable regulatory authorities, including, if applicable, the determination by the DEA of the controlled substance schedule for a product candidate, taking into account the recommendation of the FDA; - obtaining differentiating claims in the labels for our product candidates; - obtaining and maintaining patent, trademark and trade secret protection and regulatory exclusivity for our approved products and any of our product candidates and otherwise protecting our rights in our intellectual property portfolio; - maintaining compliance with regulatory requirements, including cGMPs; - launching commercial sales of our approved products, and any of our product candidates, if and when approved, whether alone or in collaboration with Corium or others; - acceptance of our approved products and any of our product candidates, if approved, by patients, the medical community and third-party payors; - competing effectively with other therapies; - · obtaining and maintaining healthcare coverage and adequate reimbursement; and - maintaining a continued acceptable safety and efficacy profile of any of our products following approval.
+- successful completion of preclinical studies and requisite clinical trials; - successful completion and achievement of endpoints in our clinical trials; - · demonstration that the risks involved with our approved products and any of our product candidates are outweighed by the benefits; - successful development of our manufacturing processes for our approved products and for any of our product candidates, including entering into and maintaining arrangements with third-party manufacturers; - successful completion of an FDA preapproval inspection of the facilities used to manufacture any of our product candidates for which we may submit an NDA; - receipt of timely marketing approvals from applicable regulatory authorities, including, if applicable, the determination by the DEA of the controlled substance schedule for a product candidate, taking into account the recommendation of the FDA; - · obtaining differentiating claims in the labels for our product candidates; - obtaining and maintaining patent, trademark and trade secret protection and regulatory exclusivity for our approved products and any of our product candidates and otherwise protecting our rights in our intellectual property portfolio; - maintaining compliance with regulatory requirements, including cGMPs; - · launching commercial sales of our approved products, and any of our product candidates, if and when approved, whether alone or in collaboration with Corium or others; - acceptance of our approved products and any of our product candidates, if approved, by patients, the medical community and third-party payors; - · competing effectively with other therapies; - · obtaining and maintaining healthcare coverage and adequate reimbursement; and - · maintaining a continued acceptable safety and efficacy profile of any of our products following approval.

 Whether regulatory approval will be granted is unpredictable and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
-If, following submission, our NDA for a product candidate is not accepted for substantive review or approval, the FDA or other comparable foreign regulatory authorities may require that we conduct additional studies or clinical trials, provide additional data, take additional manufacturing steps or require other conditions before they will reconsider our application.
+If, following submission, our NDA or marketing authorization application for a product candidate is not accepted for substantive review or approval, the FDA or other comparable foreign regulatory authorities may require that we conduct additional studies or clinical trials, provide additional data, take additional manufacturing steps or require other conditions before they will reconsider our application.
 If the FDA or other comparable foreign regulatory authorities require additional studies, clinical trials or data, we would incur increased costs and delays in the marketing approval process, which may require us to expend more resources than we have available.
-In addition, the FDA or other comparable foreign regulatory authorities may not consider sufficient any additional required studies, clinical trials, data or information that we perform and complete or generate, or we may decide to abandon the program.
+In addition, the FDA or other comparable foreign regulatory authorities may additional required studies, clinical trials, data or information that we perform and complete or generate, or we may decide to abandon the program.